dynatrace-oss/dynahist/README.md

     f(v) := floor(g(v))    with    g(v) := (log(v) - log(c)) / log(1 + r).

 While `log(1 + r)` and `log(c)` can be precomputed, the calculation of `log(v)` remains which is an expensive operation on CPUs.
 Therefore, DynaHist defines alternatives to the optimal mapping used by `LogOptimalLayout` that trade space efficiency for less computational costs.
 Obviously, if `g(v)` is replaced by any other function that is steeper over the whole value range, the error limits will be maintained.
 Therefore, DynaHist uses linear (`LogLinearLayout`) or quadratic (`LogQuadraticLayout`) piecewise functions instead.
 Each piece spans a range between powers of 2 `[2^k, 2^(k+1)]`.
 The coefficients of the polynomials are chosen such that the resulting piecewise function is continuous and the slope is always greater than or equal to that of `g(v)`.
-The theoretical space overhead of `LogLinearLayout` is about 44% and that of `LogQuadraticLayout` is about 8% compared to an optimal mapping.
+The theoretical space overhead of `LogLinearLayout` is about 44% and that of `LogQuadraticLayout` is about 8% compared to `LogOptimalLayout`.

 ## License